smart-software-engineering/contact_map/README.md

 To start your Phoenix server:

+  * Run `docker compose up` to set up the external dependencies
   * Run `mix setup` to install and setup dependencies
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`